TheAbstractDev/scheduly/README.md

 - Body

 ---------------------------------------
-##### Note
+##### Note:
-- If the `scheduling interval` is at the cron format, the job will be executed every `scheduling interval`.
+- If `scheduling interval` is at the cron format, the job will be executed every `scheduling interval`.
-- If the `scheduling inverval` is at the human interval format, the job will be executed once at the `scheduling interval`.
+- If `scheduling inverval` is at the human interval format, the job will be executed once at `scheduling interval`.

 ## Updating Jobs
 ### updateJob